snapiz/go-vue-starter/README.md

 1. Create a new heroku project and postgres database.
 2. Configure heroku environement variables by running `heroku config:set APP_ENV=production` and for all variables in .env.
+3. Configure Netlify `netlify.toml` with your own redirect domain or create `web/public/_redirects`.
-3. Deploy your application by running `yarn deploy`.
+4. Deploy your application by running `yarn deploy`.
-4. Migrate your database schema if needed by running `yarn heroku:db:up`.
+5. Migrate your database schema if needed by running `yarn heroku:db:up`.
-5. Update `/public/_redirects` with your own domain.
-6. Build static files by running `yarn build`.
-7. Finally, drag and drop dist to netlify deploy.

 ### License